-Malingering is the purposeful production of falsely or grossly exaggerated physical or psychological complaints with the goal of receiving a reward.
-These may include money, insurance settlement, drugs or the avoidance of punishment, work, jury duty, release from incarceration, the military, or some other kind of service.
-A malingerer may attempt to raise the temperature of a thermometer through heat from a lamplight or alter a urine sample by adding sand to it; however, if the malingerer is more discrete, the clinician may have great difficulty gathering evidence for an accurate diagnosis.
+Malingering is the purposeful production of falsely or grossly exaggerated physical and/or psychological symptoms with the goal of receiving a reward.
+This reward may include money, an insurance settlement, drugs, release from incarceration, or the avoidance of punishment, work, jury duty, the military, or some other kind of service.
+A malingerer may, for example, attempt to raise the temperature of a thermometer through heat from a lamplight, or alter a urine sample by adding sand to it.
+Some cases of malingering are easy to detect.
+However, if the malingerer is more discrete, a clinician may have great difficulty gathering evidence for an accurate diagnosis.

-Malingering is not a psychiatric disorder and can lead to abuse of the medical system, with unnecessary tests being performed and time taken away from other patients.
+Malingering is not a psychiatric disorder.
+It is similar to, but distinct from, factitious disorder, in which an individual fakes symptoms without a concrete motive of reward.
+Malingering is also separate from somatic symptom disorder, in which a person experiences real psychological distress from imagined or exaggerated symptoms.
+Malingering can lead to abuse of the medical system, with unnecessary tests being performed and time taken away from other patients.